 What Is A Semester Really Like?

 Wondering what the food is like?
 Or where volunteers live?
 Or what a typical day of teaching is all about?
 If these are the questions you're asking, these are the resources to know about.

 About A Typical Day

-ILP volunteers are only volunteering part-time, Monday through Friday.
+ILP volunteers are spending about half a day volunteering (up to 4 hours of direct interaction with the kids, plus preparation time, transportation, and clean up), Monday through Friday.
 That leaves plenty of time during the week for little adventures around town, and every weekend off for a quick getaway or day-trips nearby.
 Volunteers also get vacation time during their semester to take all sorts of dreamy vacations.

 Here's a breakdown of what a typical day looks like for an ILP volunteer — how meals may work, what a teaching day may look like for you, what sorts of things you could do before/after class, etc. It's going to be different for every location (and every person, even in the same group) but it could be a good overview if you're curious.

 We have the official @ilpadventure Instagram account run by our staff, but we also have a volunteer-run account where they showcase what things are like in-country ... it gives you a behind-the-scenes look at what volunteering with ILP is like from their point of view.

 Every semester, a volunteer from each of the ILP countries "takes over" this Instagram account to show you around their city for a few days.
 They’ll show you things like where they are living, what lunch was that day, pictures of the kids they are teaching, show you what treats you can buy at the local store — you name it.

 If you're looking to help out in the community and travel, come apply!
 The application process is really easy — here's a step-by-step breakdown of the process: